Bansdroni: Transport

-The place is connected to the city with the Netaji Subhash Chandra Bose Road linking Naktala and Garia in the south-east and Tollygunge in the south-west.
-The Kolkata Metro touches Bansdroni at the Masterda Surya Sen metro station.
-Suitable Communication like AC Bus (AC6), CSTC Buses (S6A, S7), Private Buses (80A, 205, 205A, 228, SD5), Naktala - Howrah Mini Bus, Harinavi - Howrah Mini Bus etc. and frequent auto services are also available here in all time.
+The place is connected to the city with the Netaji Subhash Chandra Bose Road, linking Naktala and Garia in the south-east and Tollygunge in the south-west.
+The Kolkata Metro allows transport to and from Bansdroni at the Masterda Surya Sen metro station.
+Bus services in Bandsroni include AC Bus (AC6), CSTC Buses (S6A, S7), Private Buses (80A, 205, 205A, 228, SD5), Naktala — Howrah Mini Bus, and Harinavi -Howrah Mini Bus.

-It is also connected with Garia and Tollygunge through Auto service.

-Bansdroni to Brahmapur Auto service is also available.

 Education

-Education is parted via schools such as The Assembly of God Church School (Tollygunj Branch), Future Foundation, G.D.
+Education is provided by schools such as The Assembly of God Church School (Tollygunj Branch), Future Foundation, G.D.
 Birla, Maharishi Vidya Mandir, Holy Home, Adarsh English High School, B.D.
-Memorial (Primary), St.Mary's Church School and De Paul (the last two being catholic).
-Some oldest boys & girls schools namely Khanpur Hirendralal Sarkar high school (Boys), Khanpur Nirmala Bala (Girls) high school, Bansdroni Binoy Balika Vidyalaya, Binoy Pally Adarsha Bidya Mandir, Chakdaha Boys & Girls HS Schools, St. Clare School, Muktadhara (Nursery & Primary School), Little Star (Nursery & Primary School) are also situated in the Bansdroni Park/ Postal Park Area.
-For dance, acting, arts & crafts enthusiasts also there is Mermaid Film Academy, an internationally recognised dance school in Bansdroni.
+Memorial (Primary), St. Mary's Church School and De Paul (the last two being catholic).
+Some of the oldest boys and girls schools include Khanpur Hirendralal Sarkar High School (Boys), Khanpur Nirmala Bala (Girls) High School, Bansdroni Binoy Balika Vidyalaya, Binoy Pally Adarsha Bidya Mandir, Chakdaha Boys & Girls HS Schools, Little Memorial School (Nursery and Primary School BANSDRONI and NAKTALA) are also situated in the Bansdroni Park/Postal Park Area.

-Culture

-The Shiva Temple holds prominent place here.
-There is also a church named Queen of Peace Church.There is also a kali temple which is popularly known as Kali bari Kali temple.
+Notable people

-Legendary Indian Actor Shri Chhabi Biswas used to reside in Bansdroni.
-He was primarily known for his performances in Tapan Sinha's Kabuliwala and Satyajit Ray's films Jalshaghar (The Music Room, 1958), Devi, (The Goddess, 1960) and Kanchenjungha (1962).
+The Indian actor Shri Chhabi Biswas used to reside in Bansdroni.
+He was primarily known for his performances in movies such as Tapan Sinha's Kabuliwala and Satyajit Ray's films Jalshaghar (The Music Room, 1958), Devi (The Goddess, 1960), and Kanchenjungha (1962).

-Veteran Indian Bollywood singer, composer, actor, and record producer-Alokesh "Bappi" Lahiri used to reside in Bansdroni.

-Among the Legendary personalities, Kanan Devi (22 April 1916 – 17 July 1992) an Indian actress and singer lived in Bansdroni.
-She was among the early singing stars of Indian cinema and is credited popularly as the first star of Bengali cinema.
-Her singing style, usually in rapid tempo, was used instrumentally in some of the biggest hits of New Theatres, Kolkata.

-Legendary Lyricist: Shri Shibdas Banerjee also lived in Bansdroni, he composed songs for Bharat Ratna Lata Mangeshkar, Bharat Ratna Bhupen Hazarika.

-Bollywood Playback singer Ujjaini Mukherjee has roots in Bansdroni.

-Zee Bangla Sa Re Ga Ma Pa season 2014 famed contestant and Colors Bangla Great Music Gurukul 2015 Runners Up Tamojit Dasgupta also reside in Bansdroni.

-Till date the place Bansdroni is carrying the legacy to host the huge number of cultural music concerts.
-Most of the Tollywood & Bollywood celebrities have performed in the Cultural Programs of Bansdroni area.
-The dwellers of Bansdroni are music concert lovers & very artistic in nature.
-With time the place have become crowded, now population of Bansdroni have increased than previous.